google/grr-doc/docs/quickstart.md

 [here](installing-grr-server/from-release-deb.md).

 On successful installation, you should have an admin interface running on port 8000 by default.
-Open the Admin UI in a browser and navigate to Manage Binaries -> Executables -> Windows -> Installers.
-Download the client you need and install it on the target machine (which can be the same as the one running the GRR server components).
+Open the Admin UI in a browser, navigate to Manage Binaries -> Executables
+(details [here](deploying-grr-clients/overview.md)) and download the installer you need.

-Next, run the client installer on the target machine as root:
+Next, run the client installer on the target machine (can be the same machine as the one running the GRR server components) as root:

 * For Windows you will see a 32 and 64 bit installer.
 Run the installer as admin (it should load the UAC prompt if you are not admin).
 It should run